Encrylize/flask-blogger/README.md

 # INTRODUCTION

 Flask-Blogger is a web blogging software written with Flask and its extensions.
-It is still very WIP and barebones.
+As of right now, it is fully functional, but has few features.

 ## FEATURES